Wurlitzer Style 32-A Concert PianOrchestra

 (Photograph courtesy of Dana Johnson)

-Close-up view of all that remains of two partially
+Close-up view of all that remains of two

-melted, Melodie Violin section, soft metal ranks.
-The front rank was a flute
+partially melted, Melodie Violin section, soft metal ranks.
+The

-(quintadena), which differs from the original catalogue specification
+front rank was a flute (quintadena), which differs from the

-calling for an oboe rank.
-The second melted rank was a violin (gamba).
+second melted rank was a violin (gamba).
+The rank behind,

-The rank behind, fitting into the staggered holes, was a reed clarinet.
+fitting into the staggered holes, was a reed clarinet.

 |